 Central administrator The central administrator of the SICAV is CACEIS Bank, Luxembourg Branch, with its registered office at 5, Allée Scheffer, L-2520 Luxembourg and registered with the Luxembourg Register of Commerce and Companies under number B 209.310.

-The central administrator combines the functions of administrator, registrar, transfer agent, domiciliary agent, corporate agent, and paying agent.
-In these capacities it provides such services as:
+The central administrator combines the functions of UCI administrator, domiciliary agent, corporate agent, and paying agent.